foftring/HiBooze/README.md

 - More practice with MVVM

-#ToDo
+# ToDo
-- Working with Siri shortcuts
+- Implement Siri shortcuts
-- Working with dates and calendar components
+- Work with dates and calendar components
 - Bar graphs